 Land Trust Grant Fund

-The Momentum Conservation Land Trust Grant Fund general operating funding to Maine land trusts.
-This is a competitive grant program, open to all land trusts in Maine, and not all applicants will be awarded funding.
-We will prioritize applicants that are: working to center justice, open to trying new things, expressing vulnerability through sharing learnings, and committed to challenging colonial systems in conservation.
+The Momentum Conservation Land Trust Grant Fund provides general operating support to Maine land trusts.
+This is a competitive grant program open to all land trusts in Maine.
+We will prioritize funding applicants that are: working to center justice, open to trying new things, expressing vulnerability through sharing learnings, and committed to challenging colonial systems in conservation.

 • Strengthen the land trust community’s governance, leadership, strategic planning, financial stability, programming, and organizational development.